aaryaahmed56/DiscreteLog.jl/README.md

 fixed degree.

-A future goal is to broaden the scope of the library to be a comprehensive collection of recent cryptographic results in group law computations of points for elliptic curves (genus `g = 1`) as well as hyperelliptic curves (genus `g = 2`) and for their Jacobians.
+A future goal is to broaden the scope of the library to be a comprehensive collection of recent efficient algorithms for group law computations of points for elliptic curves (genus `g = 1`) as well as hyperelliptic curves (genus `g = 2`) and for their Jacobians.